bradkeifer/esp32-HD44780/examples/lcd_example/README.md

 ## Example Breakdown

-The LCD Demo app loops through a cycle of:
+For a 4 row, 20 columns LCD, the LCD Demo app loops through a cycle of:
 * Checking for existence of LCD at the configured I2C address
 * Clearing the LCD screen
 * Writing the string ```20x4 I2C LCD```